Moss Report on Kidney Cancer

 This 500-page report features a comprehensive discussion of the treatment and prevention of cancer of the kidney – also known as renal cell carcinoma – from the best techniques of surgery, radiation and chemotherapy to the latest complementary and alternative (CAM) approaches.
 New this year is a discussion of improvements in how science is harnessing the immune system to fight these cancers.
 This includes very encouraging results with immune checkpoint inhibitors such as nivolumab (Opdivo®), along with an explanation of which kidney cancer patients are likely to respond to this important new kind of treatment.

-There is also an up-to-the-minute discussion of the combination of stereotactic radiation and immune therapy, in which the radiation actually creates a kind of vaccine in the subject.
+There is also a discussion of the combination of stereotactic radiation and immune therapy, in which the radiation actually creates a kind of vaccine in the subject.
 No patient with kidney cancer (RCC) or their loved ones should be without this outstanding Moss Report.

 Discounts and Savings Available